sdiehl/kaleidoscope/tutorial.md

 Platform](http://www.haskell.org/platform/).
 This will provide you with GHC, cabal and most of the Haskell libraries needed for building our compiler.

-You will of course also need LLVM 3.3 (not 3.2 or earlier) installed on your system.
+You will of course also need LLVM 3.3 or 3.4 (not 3.2 or earlier) installed on your system.
 Run the command for your Linux distribution:

 ```bash
 $ pacman -S llvm        # Arch Linux